Social Media: | Twitter,

 - Visualising soils data for science communication and knowledge exchange.

 Resistance to perturbation in agricultural land: can we Identify and Fingerprint functional soil conditions?
-[NERC Soil Security Programme; 2017 - present]
+[NERC Soil Security Programme; 2017 - 2019]

-Extreme rainfall: Unravelling the importance of new climate-rhizosphere feedbacks across contrasting land use systems [NERC Soil Security Programme; 2017 - present]
+Extreme rainfall: Unravelling the importance of new climate-rhizosphere feedbacks across contrasting land use systems [NERC Soil Security Programme; 2017 - 2019]

 Plant colonisation in response to pulse disturbance following extreme weather events: will storm-induced soil exposure and flooding provide vacant niche space under global change?
 [NERC Urgency Grant; 2016 - present]